cruno91/llm-test/README.md

 [LLM from scratch](https://www.youtube.com/watch?v=UU1WVnMk4E8) tutorial by [Infatoshi](https://github.com/Infatoshi).

+The main differences between this repository and the tutorial are mostly the model is written as a library of classes and functions, and not as single scripts.
+The purpose being to be able to have higher re-use.

+Additionally, I have added logging for training as I found that tracking the output of training to be cumbersome without it.

 See [torch_notes.py](torch_notes.py) and the comments in the code, along with the [commit log](https://github.com/cruno91/llm-test) and in my [GPT v1 repo](https://github.com/cruno91/test-gpt-v1) for the progress I made